bmwadforth/jwt/README.md

 # Json Web Token (RFC7519) Library

 This library has two goals.
-* Make generating and validating "JWTs" as intuitive and easy as possible
+* Make generating and validating "JWTs" as intuitive and easy as possible, with the ability to add complexity if the developer chooses
 * Follow RFC7519 and implement the recommended cryptographic algorithms for both JWS and JWE

 ### Example